ibm-cloud-docs/cis/getting-started-new.md

       {: pre}

       Updates to your DNS delegation, name servers, or CNAME records can take up to 24–48 hours to propagate globally.
-      {: note}
+      {: attention}

 1. [Configure your name servers with the registrar or existing DNS provider](/docs/cis?topic=cis-name-servers).

    * If you're using a full setup, update your domain registrar's name servers to the ones provided by CIS.
 This change routes all DNS queries through CIS so that its security and performance features can take effect.
    * If you're using a partial setup, configure the necessary CNAME records at your DNS provider to proxy specific subdomains through CIS.

-1. Ensure that CIS is resolving the domain information for your application, hostname, or website.
+1. Make sure that CIS is resolving the domain information for your application, hostname, or website.

    To proceed, select **Reliability > DNS**.
 Be sure to add the appropriate DNS records.
 Add the A Record and any AAAA or MX entries that are populated.
 If you forget to add these records before the registrar's delegation is complete, CIS can't resolve the domain information for your internet-facing applications.